Auld Lang Syne Meaning, Song Lyrics, Tradition

 Guy Lombardo and his orchestra began the tradition of playing the song for New Year’s Eve celebrations in New York City beginning in 1929.

-He explained to LIFE magazine in 1965 how he made the song a New Year’s Eve staple, “…Auld Lang Syne is our theme song—and was long before anyone ever heard us on the radio.
 In our particular part of western Ontario, where there’s a large Scottish population, it was traditional for bands to end every dance with Auld Lang Syne.
 We didn’t think it was known here.
-When we left Canada we had no idea we’d ever play it again.”
+When we left Canada, we had no idea we’d ever play it again.”

-Auld Lang Syne lyrics
+Auld Lang Syne’s Lyrics

 Here is a printable English translation of the song (you can copy and paste these lyrics into any text-editing program and print them out for your New Year’s Eve guests).
-There are five verses, each followed by the chorus.
-At New Year’s Eve celebrations, people typically only sing the first verse along with the chorus.

 1st Verse